icons8/lunacy-docs/docs/comments.md

 Unlike text and voice comments, which are visible/playable only once you click on the comment markers to open them, sticker comments show up right on the canvas.

 To **comment with a sticker**:
-1. Next to the usual comment input field, click <embed type="image/svg+xml" alt="comment_with_sticker" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/AeLJbQf5CkKOOoegMJrZ6g.svg" width="20" /> to open up a set of **stickers** you can use in place of text comments or as reactions to other users' comments:
+1. Next to the comment input field, click <embed type="image/svg+xml" alt="comment_with_sticker" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/AeLJbQf5CkKOOoegMJrZ6g.svg" width="20" /> to open up a set of **stickers** you can use in place of text comments or as reactions to other users' comments:
 <br>
     <embed type="image/svg+xml" alt="stickers" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/c69wj8CrREWGFYXdLvyqWQ.svg" />
 2. Click on a sticker to post the comment.